Indirect Influences: Abstract

 \section{Abstract}

-We introduce PWP a method for counting indirect influences and compare it with a couple of well-known methods.
+We introduce the PWP method for counting indirect influences, and compare it with three well-known methods, namely, MICMAC, Heat Kernel, and PageRank.
 We provide combinatorial as well as probabilistic interpretation for the PWP method.